jmandel/fhir-js-client/README.md

 grunt
 ```

-The client library will now be available in the
+If all goes well, the client library will be available in the
 `dist` directory in multiple variants as follows:

 * `fhir-client.js` - complete client library with jQuery and fhir.js included (no external dependencies)